Spread

 “If you were preaching to a large congregation, only 5 to 10 people had Bibles, so he bought about 20 Bibles to give to the people.
 One man said, Sir, give me one, Bolin said with tears in his eyes at the memory.
 Bobby even gave away both of his Bibles.

 When he shared the story with Bread of life Church in Shelby, one member was so moved that he approached Pastor Jones about Bolin.
-He said to me, ‘Preacher, aren’t we goin
+He said to me, ‘Preacher, aren’t we going to

 Pastor Jones and his church have offered space in the sanctuary to stores the Bibles.
 Seven thousands Bibles have been gathered and neatly packed in brown pasteboard boxes at the church.